rgilks/comprehendo/README.md

 ## Overview

 Comprehendo is an AI-powered language learning application designed to help users improve their reading comprehension skills in multiple languages.
 The application generates customized reading passages based on the user's selected language and proficiency level (CEFR), then provides multiple-choice questions to test understanding.
-Word translations are powered by the MyMemory Translation API (if integrated, otherwise specify).
+Word translations are powered by the Google Translate API.

 ## Features

 - **Multi-language Support**:
-  - Practice reading comprehension in various languages including English, Spanish, French, German, Italian, Portuguese, Russian, Hindi, Hebrew, Filipino, Latin, Greek, and Polish (defined in `app/config/languages.ts`).
+  - Practice reading comprehension in 16 languages including English, Spanish, French, German, Italian, Portuguese, Russian, Hindi, Hebrew, Filipino, Chinese, Japanese, Korean, Thai, Greek, and Polish (defined in `app/domain/language.ts`).
   - The user interface is available in numerous languages (detected via available JSON files in `public/locales/`).
 - **CEFR Level Selection**: Choose from six proficiency levels (A1-C2) to match your current language skills.
 - **AI-Generated Content**: Fresh, unique reading passages generated for each practice session.